-BA in Education, Business Studies & Accounting (International)
+BA in Education, Business Studies & Accounting (International applicants only)

-The BA in Education, Business Studies and Accounting programme (post-primary) is a four-year, full-time, undergraduate concurrent teacher education degree (Level 8), currently offered at MIC, St Patrick’s Campus, Thurles.
+The BA in Education, Business Studies and Accounting programme (post-primary) is a four-year, full-time, undergraduate concurrent teacher education degree, currently offered at MIC, St Patrick’s Campus, Thurles.
 Graduates are qualified to teach Business Studies and Accounting to honours Leaving Certificate level.

 Why study on this programme?

 - Demonstrate subject knowledge, curriculum process and content, and professional knowledge

 - Engage in critical and analytical thinking, problem-solving, reflection and self-evaluation